- Key Takeaways

 - Contact a New Jersey criminal defense attorney ASAP.

-- Do not discuss your case with anyone, including family and friends (They may be called as witnesses.).
+- Do not discuss your case with anyone, including family and friends – This includes social media!

 If you ever find yourself under arrest or in custody, it is imperative to stay calm, assert your right to an attorney immediately, and refrain from answering any questions until a representative from the law office you call arrives.